General Refund Policy for Veterans, Reservists, Active Duty, & Dependents

 All adds, drops, and withdrawals MUST be reported to the VA Office at FDTC IMMEDIATELY after the change is made in order to receive benefits correctly.

 You may owe money to FDTC or the Regional Veteran Affairs Office, depending on when you add/drop/withdraw from a class.
 The student will be responsible for reimbursing the VA if an overpayment situation occurs.
 Please call 1-888-442-4551 and press 0 to speak with a representative for further clarification.
 If you require assistance with a debt letter please contact the VA Debt Managment Center at 1-800-827-0648 or email@example.com.

 Please contact FDTC's Busniess Office at firstname.lastname@example.org or 1-843-661-8310 for questions concerning owing money after dropping a class.

 Military Tuition Assistance (TA) Return of Funds Policy

 U.S. Department of Defense (DoD) Military Tuition Assistance (TA) funds are earned on a prorated basis during an enrollment period up to the 60% point for the course.
 The TA regulation states that a student must attend through at least the 60% point of the course in order to earn 100% of their TA funds for the period for which the funds were provided.
 All unearned TA funds will be returned by the College to the Military Service branch based on when a student stops attending prior to the 60% point for the course.

-Please click this link to download an excel file detailing the percentage of return from the start of the semester up to the 60% of course completion for each type of semesters lengths.
+Please click this link to download a form detailing the percentage of return from the start of the semester up to the 60% of course completion for each type of semesters lengths.